mareru/hackaton-applitools/README.md

 # hackaton-applitools

 The project uses WebdriverIO and Applitools eyes.

+## Requirements
+Node.js version 10.16.3 or higher (https://nodejs.org/en/).
+Once downloaded it will also download npm (node package manager) for you.
+npm version 6.12.0 or higher.

+In order to check node version, type into command prompt or terminal:

+        node --version
+In order to check npm version, type into command prompt or terminal:

+        npm --version

+## Quick start
 To run the test do following:
 1. clone the repo with the command: